liqi-casia/DSDH-HashingCode/README.md

 # DSDH-HashingCode
-This is the source code for Deep Supervised Discrete Hashing (Qi Li, Zhenan Sun, Ran He and Tieniu Tan, NIPS2017).
+This repository is the source code for our paper Deep Supervised Discrete Hashing (https://arxiv.org/pdf/1705.10999.pdf) Qi Li, Zhenan Sun, Ran He and Tieniu Tan, NIPS 2017.
-Created by Qi Li (Institute of Automation, Chinse Academy of Sciences, email:qi.li@ia.ac.cn) This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
-Part of the code is forked from DPSH(https://cs.nju.edu.cn/lwj/).
+This is a demo on the CIFAR-10 dataset with the DSDH implementaion.
+Part of the code is modified from DPSH(https://cs.nju.edu.cn/lwj/).

 Stage 1:
 1. Download the CIFAR-10 dataset from the